6 Best Homeowners Insurance Companies in Florida of 2022

 However, if you have a home mortgage, the lender will likely require it to protect its investment.

 Even if you own your home outright, homeowners insurance can spare you from spending a lot of money on out-of-pocket costs to rebuild your home if it gets damaged due to a covered peril.

-What Homeowners Insurance Covers in Miami
+What Homeowners Insurance Covers in Florida

 Homeowners insurance covers four main categories.
 These are liability, personal property, loss of use, and medical coverage.

 If your neighbor comes over to your home and your floor is wet because you just mopped it, and they slip and fall, sustaining injuries, they might seek compensation from you.

 Liability protects you against lawsuits from people who have bodily injuries or property damages that you or your family caused to them.